ritmatter/go-grpc-simple-counter/README.md

     protoc counter.proto -I. --go_out=:$GOPATH/src --go-grpc_out=:$GOPATH/src
     ```

+3. In the .mod files for `client` and `server`, update the `replace` line to point to
+   your `$GOPATH` rather than the one that is set up for my machine.

-3. Start the server:
+4. Start the server:

     ```
     cd server
     go run main.go
     ```

-4. Start the client:
+5. Start the client:

     ```
     cd client